dstackai/dstack/README.md

 ## Features

- * Define workflows (incl. their dependencies, environment and hardware requirements) as code.
+ * Define workflows, incl. dependencies, environment, and required compute resources, via declarative configuration files.
- * Run workflows in the cloud using the `dstack` CLI. dstack provisions infrastructure and environment for you in the cloud.
+ * Run workflows in the cloud via the `dstack` CLI.
  * Save output artifacts of workflows and reuse them in other workflows.
+ * Use workflows to process data, train models, host apps, and launch dev environments.

 ## Installation